 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 Cleaning your dog or cat's teeth isn't just about fresh breath.
 It's an essential part of good oral care, and good oral care is an important part of your pet's overall health.
 Although most people aren't aware of it, periodontal, or gum disease, is a common, serious problem in dogs and cats.
-Help prevent gum disease in your pet, and visit us for 15% off a routine dental cleaning* in the month of October.
-Dental cleaning does not include extractions or dental x-rays*
+Help prevent gum disease in your pet, and visit us for a discounted routine dental cleaning* in the month of February.
+Dental cleaning does not include extractions.*